asciimo/trilogy/oop.md

 same class to instantiate objects with different properties.
 Let's use this feature to pass a robot's name into the `Robot` class when we create a new object instance.
-First, we will modify `constructor()` to expect a `name` parameter.
+First, we will modify `constructor()` to expect a `name` argument.
 Refresh your browser and enter the following into the console:

 ```javascript
 class Robot {